-The tour cost 1,600 pesos each and was booked through Calamian Islands Travel and Tours.
+The boat tour cost 1,600php each and was booked through Calamian Islands Travel and Tours.
 At 8am, we were picked up in an air conditioned mini-van outside our hostel and taken to what was going to be our boat for the day.
 After climbing across two other boats to get to our own, whilst trying not to fall into the sea, we left with only six other people on board, which was really lucky as the boat had a capacity of twenty!

 Our first stop was Kayangan Lake.
 The boat pulled into a small lagoon with towering, limestone cliffs that were topped with tall, green trees.
 Walking past a few food stalls, we saw local people chopping coconuts and selling other local produce.
 Some very steep steps lead the way up to an incredibly inspiring view of it all, with the turquoise water of the lake and rock formations climbing up the sides.
 We then got to use our snorkels to take a closer look at what lurked below!